 The demand for highly trained and professional security officers in Edmonton and all of Alberta is on the rise.
-With the recent devastation of the wild fires in Fort McMurray and the ongoing financial climate brought on by the slump in crude oil prices the need for security guard training in Edmonton and elsewhere in the province is on the rise.
+With the recent devastation of the wildfires in Fort McMurray and the ongoing financial climate crisis, the need for security guard training in Edmonton and elsewhere in the province is on the rise.

 - At least 18 years of age